There's a hedgehog out in the garden during the day. I thought they were nocturnal?

 I can hear young hedgehogs piping loudly in their nest.
 Are they ok?

 Probably!
 Do not be tempted to handle the babies as the mother is likely to eat them if they are contaminated with human scent.
 Wait and see if the mother returns to the nest in a reasonable time.
 The babies have a penetrating cry but she may be a few gardens away and even hurrying back will still take some time.
 Often people interfere far too quickly because they think an animal has been abandoned, but this is rarely the case, and you should always be absolutely sure before getting involved in any way.
-If, after several hours, the mother has still not returned, contact your local rescue centre who will tell you what to do next.
+If, after a few hours, the mother has still not returned, contact your local rescue centre who will tell you what to do next.

 It's very late in the autumn and I have a nest of baby hedgehogs has just been born in my garden.
 Will they survive the winter?

-A hedgehog needs to be about 600g to be able to survive hibernation.
+A hedgehog needs to be 600g to be able to survive hibernation.
 In these cases, sadly, it is best to let nature take its course, but if the babies have been abandoned by their mother, it is possible for local experts to hand rear them.
 Contact your local centre to ask their advice.

 There's a hedgehog in my garden making a terrible wheezing and coughing noise and its nose is streaming.
 What's wrong with it?